 Thoughts From Points Panda

 Travel perks are going to be put on hold, for now, to prevent the virus from spreading.
 With the pandemic affecting people’s spending habits, it’s not just the Chase coronavirus categories that are going to be around.
-Expect more credit card issuers offering new bonus categories too.
+Expect more rewards credit cards have new bonus categories too.